Print This Article

 6. Seasonal clothes.
 You can’t estimate what size a baby will be at a certain age.
 Don’t buy seasonal clothing, such as shorts, bathing suits, flannel shirts, or Christmas outfits as gifts – there is no way to tell if a 9 month old baby in summertime will really be wearing size 12 months!

-Since we know you want to buy a fabulous (but useful) baby shower gift, stay tuned next week for our list of 6 Must-Have Baby Shower Gifts.
+Since we know you want to buy a fabulous (but useful) baby shower gift, here is our list of 7 Must-Have Baby Shower Gifts.
 In the meantime, check out our 13 Best Baby Shower Gifts on a Budget.

 YES!
 To the newborn sized clothing.
 My son was born over 9 pounds, yet my mother-in-law is buying newborn sized items for our soon-to-be-born daughter.
 I seriously doubt she’ll be using them!!!